Anniken Huitfeldt: Minister of Culture

 Following the 2009 election, Huitfeldt was appointed minister of culture on 20 October.

 Huitfeldt caused controversy in January 2010 when it was announced that she was travelling to see the 2010 Winter Olympics in Vancouver, Canada, with her husband, Ola Flem.
 This was because the bill for the trip—around 37,000 NOK—was paid by the state with taxpayers' money.
 Huitfeldt defended the action, arguing that the Ministry of Foreign Affairs recommended it, and that the trip was a representation mission, and that her husband in this case, served as her companion.

 In March 2010, Huitfeldt announced that it was unnecessary for the state to take over the ownership of the digital variant of Store norske leksikon despite a prior proposal that ensured it would be taken down by 1 July 2010.
 She further stated that people should be allowed to utilise sources they seem fit.

 Following controversy over the appointment of a new director for the Language Council of Norway in October 2010, Huitfeldt issued an apology after four out of the seven board members resigned.

-Huitfeldt opened Rock City on 11 November 2011, a new national resource center for pop and rock, in Namsos, Trøndelag.
+Huitfeldt opened Rock City on 11 November 2011, a new national resource center for pop and rock, in Namsos Municipality, Trøndelag.

 In August 2012, Huitfeldt announced that 400 000 NOK would be spent to map out the status of Norwegian music export.
 She stated that "We must treat the music industry as an industry, and then it is important to have this report made".

 Huitfeldt and her husband attended Turtagrø Fjellfilmfestival in addition to celebrating their tenth wedding anniversary in early September 2012.

 After the new study into the Munch museum in mid September, the family demanded that Huitfeldt have a say in the critical process after MP Ib Thomsen called on her to assist the municipality with finding a solution.